Efficient Entanglement Routing for Satellite-Aerial-Terrestrial Quantum Networks

 In this part, we compare the total generated EPR pairs of our proposed PS-EGR scheme with the baseline schemes regarding the number of source-destination pairs.
 To that end, we increase the number of source-destination pairs from 1 to 6.
-As illustrated in Fig.~\ref{fig:impact_SD}, the total generated EPR pairs increase for all schemes as the number of source-destination pairs.
+As shown in Fig.~\ref{fig:impact_SD}, the total generated EPR pairs increase across all schemes with the increasing number of source-destination pairs.
 The reason is that higher user demand leads to more entanglement requests and, consequently, greater quantum network throughput.
 Notably, the PS-EGR scheme consistently outperforms the baselines, highlighting its superior efficiency.
 The reason is that the proposed scheme jointly optimizes the routing path selection and EGR, which enables more effective support for ground users.